 I lost all motivation, hope, and belief in myself.

 I didn’t want to do anything.
-All directions seemed meaningless.
+Everything seemed meaningless.

 Life had turned from technicolor to a dull gray.
 It felt like a cosmic vacuum cleaner had sucked all hope from my system.